 External carotid artery

-These arteries also form anastomoses with branches of the subclavian artery in the thyroid glands, larynx, pharynx, and with branches of the internal carotid arteries in the nasopharynx and nasal cavity, in the orbit, on the face, forehead, and scalp.
+These side branches of the external carotid artery anastomose with other blood vessels, including the branches of the subclavian artery in the thyroid glands, larynx, pharynx, branches of the internal carotid arteries in the nasopharynx, nasal cavity, orbit, on the face, forehead, and scalp.

 The external carotid artery supplies the face, scalp, tongue, upper and lower teeth, gums, paranasal sinuses, external and middle ear, pharynx, larynx, and the superior pole of the thyroid gland.